 Bilateral economic and trade relationship

-In 2013-14, Austria was Australia's 39th largest merchandise trading partner.
-Following a four-year increase in Australian exports to Austria from 2008-09 to 2011-12, total exports fell to $85.3 million in 2013-14 from $110 million in 2011-12.
-Australia’s main exports to Austria were leather, gold coin and legal tender coin, electrical circuit equipment and civil engineering equipment.
-Australia’s imports from Austria totalled $1 billion, with motorcycles and cycles, goods vehicles, and medicaments and mechanical handling equipment comprising the major Australian imports from Austria.
+IAustralian merchandise exports to Austria were $75 million in 2014.
+Australia’s main merchandise exports to Austria were leather, gold coin and legal tender coin, electrical circuit equipment and civil engineering equipment.
+Australia’s merchandise imports from Austria totalled $1 billion, chiefly motorcycles and cycles, goods vehicles, non-alcoholic beverages and civil engineering equipment and parts.
 The primary services trade between Australia and Austria is tourism.
-In 2013-14, 14,918 Australians visited Austria and over 16,000 Austrians visited Australia.
+In 2014, 15,600 Australians visited Austria and over 16,000 Austrians visited Australia.

-Total Australian investment in Austria was $1.6 billion in 2013, primarily focused in the medical equipment, transport, financial services, retail and mining sectors.
-Austrian investment in Australia was over $3.7 billion in 2013.
+Total Australian investment in Austria was $944 million in 2014.
+Austrian investment in Australia was over $4.8 billion in 2014.
 Around 70 Austrian companies have production facilities, sales offices and/or representative offices in Australia.
 Another 500 companies maintain regular business contact with Australia.
 Austrian investment is mainly in the areas of machinery, oil production, railway construction, communication systems, gambling and the electrical industry.

-Some of the larger Austrian firms operating in Australia include Andritz (hydroelectric turbines); Voestalpine (VAE Railway Systems); Plasser & Theurer; and Rhomberg (all active in the railway sector); and Frequentis, which supplies public security systems as well as air traffic control systems.
-The OMV gas and oil exploration company, Austria's largest firm, has been active in Western Australia and offshore since 1999.
-In April 2011, it made one of its largest gas discoveries in the Carnarvon Basin on the North West Shelf off the coast of Western Australia.
-AVL, a leader in the development, simulation and testing technology of powertrains for automotives, has a presence in Sydney through NTC Powertrain.
+Some of the larger Austrian firms operating in Australia include Andritz (hydroelectric turbines); Voestalpine (VAE Railway Systems); Plasser & Theurer; and Rhomberg (all active in the railway sector); and Frequentis, (public security and air traffic control systems); OMV gas and oil exploration and AVL (through NTC Powertrain).

 Australian business operations in Austria include Macquarie Capital GmbH, Derma Medical and IFM Investors.
-Macquarie Capital was established in Austria in 2001 to focus on the development of products for Austria and Eastern European countries.
-In 2010, Macquarie took over an Austrian asset management firm, which serves institutional clients in Austria and Germany.
-The operations constitute a new hub for the Macquarie Funds Group in Central Europe.
+In 2010, Macquarie took over an Austrian asset management firm constituting a new hub for the Macquarie Funds Group in Central Europe.